selvinortiz/craft.doxter/README.md

 ## FieldType Usage
 Doxter adds a `Doxter Markdown` fieldtype that you can use to write/store your markdown content.
-The fieldtype is a simple textarea with [editor behavior][behave], a toolbar for [reference tags][refTags], and [live preview][preview] support.
+The fieldtype is an editor based on [Ace][ace] with a custom toolbar for [reference tags][refTags], and [live preview][preview] support.
-In addition to that, this simple fieldtype includes settings for _rows, word wrap, tab size, convert to tabs, etc_

-_Using this fieldtype is not required to be able to use the filter but future version might implement the ability to preparse and cache content_
+_Using this fieldtype is not required to be able to use the filter but future version might implement the ability to parse and cache content during entry save_

 ## Changes
 All noteworthy changes can be found in [CHANGELOG.md][changelog]